Sartori Memorial Scholarship

 - be an Australian citizen

-- have achieved excellent academic results in year 12 (or equivalent) in 2020 with either:
+- have achieved excellent academic results in year 12 of the Victorian Certificate of Education (VCE) in 2021 with either:

 - an ATAR of 60 or greater for Associate degree students, or